Royal Air Force Falcons Display Venues 2022. Please note that all RAF Falcons display venue appearances are subject to

 Exit and Freefall

 Depending on the weather conditions and type of aircraft, the Team either begin their display from the ramp or side doors.

 The Team will aim to land on the 2 crosses placed on the Drop Zone.
 The Drop Zone can be as small as 75 x 75 yards although the team members are skilled enough to land in a much more confined area.

 As soon as the Falcons land they divest themselves of their equipment and run to the line up.
 As the Team Leader takes the salute, the display aircraft does its flypast with impeccable timing.

-Public relations are of paramount importance to the Team and, after each display, they will meet the public, sign autographs and answer any questions they might have.
+Public relations are really importance to the Team and, after each display, they look forward meeting members of the public, signing autographs and answering any questions they might have.
 All members of the Falcons appreciate the support they receive from the crowds and enjoy spending time after the display mingling.